For Development HEAD DRAFTSearch (procedure/syntax/module):

 Function: native. handle slot

-Function: (setter native.) handle slot :optional type
+Function: (setter native.) handle slot val

 Function: native-> handle slot